 The Privacy Commissioner and European Commission officials informally agreed a process for facilitating the ongoing monitoring of the functioning of the 2012 decision through update reports.

-The latest report was submitted in 26 June 2017.
+The fifth report was submitted in 26 June 2017.

 The fourth report was submitted in 9 December 2016.